jdormaar/Statistical-Modelling-Project/README.md

-# Final Project Statistical Modelling with Python
+# A Statistical Modelling with Python

 ## Project/Goals